Have questions? We make it easy to get in touch:

 The DNP program is a low-residency, competency-based program in which students must be able to demonstrate not only what they know, but what they can do.
 The program includes a brief on-campus residency and culminates in an evidence-based practice clinical immersion experience that will be implemented at the student’s approved practice experience site, which may be the student’s place of work, with an approved preceptor.

 - Online application submitted directly to Chatham University.

 - Official academic transcripts from all colleges or universities previously attended.

-- Two letters of professional recommendation addressing the candidate's strengths, and ability to succeed in the program.
+- Two letters of professional recommendation addressing the candidate's strengths, scholarly achievements and activities, and ability to succeed in the program.

 State Restrictions for Online Learning

 Chatham University requires state authorization to provide distance education in states other than their own.
 Please follow the link below to see if Chatham is authorized to deliver instruction in your state.
 Also, this program has a required practice experience component.
 Please check the information in the Practice Experience and Special requirements column to see if the state you plan on completing your practice experience hours is approved or has special restrictions.